-Ecological feature (Figure 3) Potential implications of development Recommendations Native vegetation The removal of native vegetation comprising: 0.27 hectares of Tall Marsh (EVC 821) 0.03 hectares of Plains Grassy Wetland (EVC 125) 0.30 hectares Plains Grassy Woodland (EVC 55_61) 1 small scattered trees 6.00 hectares of DEECA Mapped Wetland.
+Ecological feature (Figure 3) Potential implications of development Recommendations Native vegetation The removal of native vegetation comprising: 0.27 hectares of Tall Marsh (EVC 821) 0.03 hectares of Plains Grassy Wetland (EVC 125) 0.03 hectares Plains Grassy Woodland (EVC 55_61) 2 small scattered trees 5.46 hectares of DEECA Mapped Wetland.
 Avoid and minimise removal of native vegetation, in accordance with the Guidelines.
 Refer to Section 5.
-All retained vegetation should be fenced off and treated as no- go zones.
-Identify and implement appropriate offsets for 0.60 hectares of vegetation losses outside the MSA as outlined in Section 5.3.
+All retained vegetation should be fenced off and treated as nogo zones.
+Identify and implement appropriate offsets for 0.52 hectares of vegetation losses outside the MSA as outlined in Section 5.3.
 The application will be assessed on the detailed assessment pathway.
 Proportional impacts to native vegetation are below the species offset threshold.
 Payment of MSA environmental compensation levy as outlined in Section 5.3 for the removal of native vegetation losses within the MSA area.
 Minimise direct and indirect impacts to DEECA mapped wetland associated with Herne Swamp.
 Threatened species and ecological communities Impacts on threatened species and communities and their habitat.
-The following mitigation measures are recommended to avoid and minimise impacts to threatened ecological communities and species habitat: Appropriate design of rail connection to avoid hydrological impacts to SHWTLP and the Herne Swamp.
-Avoiding effects of lighting design on wildlife in line with the National Light Pollution Guidelines for Wildlife (DEE 2020).
-Bridge/culvert design for drainage line crossing to be designed to meet Growling Grass Frog Crossing Design Standards from Department of Environment, Lane, Water and Planning (DELWP, now Department of Energy, Environment and Climate Action (DEECA)) (DELWP 2017a).
-Culvert/s in the northern section of the proposed rail to allow additional movement for frogs north of the swamp.
+National Intermodal has replaced the original bank and culvert design of the rail connection within the Herne Swamp buffer area with a 700m long viaduct.
+The Surface Water Assessment for the project (Aurecon, 2025) has confirmed that this provides an appropriate design to avoid hydrological impacts to SHWTLP and the Herne Swamp.
+The following additional mitigation measures are recommended to avoid and minimise impacts to threatened ecological communities and species habitat: Culverts within the Herne Swamp Buffer area are to be designed with consideration of the Growling Grass Frog Crossing Design Standards from Department of Environment, Lane, Water and Planning (DELWP, now Department of Energy, Environment and Climate Action (DEECA)) (DELWP 2017a).